CUH Logo

 Patient information A-Z

 Stress incontinence is a symptom that many people have at some point in their lives.
-However, it can be more common in children with cystic fibrosis.
+However, it can be more common in children with cystic fibrosis (CF).
 The physiotherapist recommends that the advice given in this leaflet should be read in conjunction with their instructions.
+This leaflet aims to explain to parents of children with cystic fibrosis:

-• What is stress incontinence
+• what stress incontinence is

-• Anatomy of the pelvic floor muscles
+• anatomy of the pelvic floor muscles

-• Why your child may have stress incontinence
+• why your child may have stress incontinence

-• How to treat the symptoms
+• how to treat the symptoms

-• Management for the future
+• management for the future

 What is stress incontinence?